Physical Signatures of Supercritical Fluid Boundaries

-In addition, the signature of $L^\pm$ lines can also be found in the Einstein frequency $\Omega$ that appears in the very-short-time expansion of $Z(t) = 1-\Omega^2\frac{t^2}{2} + \cdots$ \cite{hansen2013theory} (see Fig.~\ref{fig:Einstein_Frequency}).
-These results imply that, beyond structural and transport properties, the dynamical behavior of the SCF state also clearly distinguishes it from both the gas and liquid phases, reinforcing its identification as an independent and distinct state of matter.\\
+In addition, the signature of $L^\pm$ lines can also be found in the Einstein frequency $\Omega$ that appears in the very-short-time expansion of $Z(t) = 1-\Omega^2\frac{t^2}{2} + \cdots$ \cite{hansen2013theory} (see Fig.~\ref{fig:VACF}c).
+These results imply that, beyond structural and transport properties, the dynamical behavior of the SCF state also clearly distinguishes it from both the gas and liquid phases, reinforcing its identification as an intermediate state of matter.\\

 {\bf Experimental signatures and proposals.} Our findings provide a basis for experimental verification in future studies.
 Accurate measurements of $g(r)$ in the SCF state are becoming available using modern neutron scattering instruments~\cite{dove2022pair, iwase2010newly} and the state-of-the-art data analysis tools~\cite{ma2020neudatool}.

-This would allow one to directly extract the SSR length $\xi$ from the experimental data using the approach presented here.
-It is also possible to measure transport coefficients using neutron scattering techniques.
+It is also possible to measure transport coefficients using experimental techniques such as neutron scattering.
 In fact, a recent experimental study has already reported accurate data of $D$ in supercritical methane along the $T=200$ K isotherm~\cite{ranieri2024crossover}.
-In Fig.\ref{fig:exp}, we present the experimental data from Refs.~\cite{oosting1971proton,ranieri2024crossover}, together with the $L^{\pm}$ lines determined based on the NIST EOS of methane.
+In Fig.~\ref{fig:exp}, we present the experimental data from Refs.~\cite{oosting1971proton,ranieri2024crossover}, together with the $L^{\pm}$ lines determined based on the NIST EOS of methane.
 The experimental data are fully consistent with our theoretical expectation.
 The diffusion constant $D$ follows the ideal kinetic theory behavior $D \sim 1/P$ up to a pressure around the $L^-$ line as in Fig.~\ref{fig:eta}b.
 Beyond the $L^-$ line a clear deviation from this scaling is observed.
 The SCF state between $L^\pm$ lines appears to coincide with a ``transition regime'' between the gaseous low-$P$ and the liquid high-$P$ behavior.
 In agreement with our simulation results, this observation provides a first experimental evidence of the two $L^\pm$ crossover lines and of the existence of the supercritical fluid state, clearly separated from the gas and liquid phases.
+During the finalization of our work, Ref.~\cite{kpsb-wvxl} appeared, presenting a parallel theoretical analysis of the experimental data from Ref.~\cite{ranieri2024crossover}.
+At present, any connection between our results and the ideas put forward in Ref.~\cite{kpsb-wvxl} remains unclear, but certainly warrants further investigation.

 Finally, the signatures of the supercritical boundary lines could be experimentally observed in a more phenomenological way.
 Enhanced density fluctuations have been observed in small-angle neutron scattering experiments around the $L^+$ line~\cite{li2024thermodynamic} in supercritical carbon dioxide~\cite{pipich2018densification}, due to the formation of liquid-like droplets.
 Analogously, we also expect enhanced density fluctuations around the $L^-$ line, due to formation of gas-like bubbles.
 If one interprets the supercritical transition regime between $L^\pm$ lines as the blur-up of the subcritical discontinuous first-order transition, then the rapid change of the EOS in this regime might be related to the phenomenon of supercritical pseudo-boiling~\cite{banuti2015crossing, wang2021three, he2023distinguishing}.\\